Accountant Resume Example

 If you’re eyeing an accounting role, you’ve got a ton of options.
 There are over 1.4 million accountants in the U.S., all working in different industries.

-I always say, check out a few resume examples before you start writing yours.
+I always say, check out a few resume examples and an accountant cover letter before you start writing yours.
 This helps you see what skills and experience employers want to see.

 You can find examples that fit entry-level, senior, or even specialized accounting jobs.
 Compare formats, bullet points, and layouts to figure out what works best for you.